 • How long does it take to notice the effects of the treatment?

-You should talk to your doctor regularly about your treatment to make sure your plan is effective for your current situation.
+Talking with your doctor regularly about your treatment helps make sure your plan is effective for your current situation.
 You may need to adjust treatments as needed based on your symptoms and lifestyle.

 Addressing pain may be a priority for you.
 The inflammation surrounding your joints can be uncomfortable.
 This can also affect your mental well-being and overall quality of life.

 Your doctor may recommend using nonsteroidal anti-inflammatory drugs (NSAIDs) or aspirin as a first-line treatment for pain caused by PsA.
-More severe pain or pain that doesn’t diminish by using these treatments may require more intense medications.
-For example, biologics are given by injection or intravenously.
+More severe pain or pain that does not diminish by using these treatments may require more intense medications.
+For example, biologics are given intravenously or by injection.

-If your pain doesn’t respond to these methods, your doctor may recommend medications that help with neurological pain or your sensitivity to pain.
+If your pain does not respond to these methods, your doctor may recommend medications that help with neurological pain or your sensitivity to pain.

 You may also want to try other methods of pain relief and relaxation techniques.
 These may include meditation, acupuncture, or yoga.